-MASK This switches on masking at 30dBHL; narrow band noise for pure tones, and speech-weighted
+MASK This switches on masking at 30dBHL; narrow band noise for pure tones, and speech-weighted noise may be interrupted by pressing the PRESENT key

-CONSTANT This switches tone or speech signal on continuously; the indicator above the key illuminates green;
+CONSTANT This switches tone or speech signal on continuously; the indicator above the key illuminates green; it function will not operate if continuous tone presentation has been enabled.

-+20dB This enables tone levels to be presented with up to 20dB higher output; press the key and then use this function will not operate if continuous tone presentation has been enabled.
++20dB This enables tone levels to be presented with up to 20dB higher output; press the key and then use warble tones instead of pure tones; note that no masking is available in Free Field with warble tones;

-SIGNAL $\hat{1}$ to access the extra 20dB; an indicator above the key illuminates green to show that the function is active, and an additional display message indicates levels greater than 100dBHL.
-Note:
+SIGNAL ♀ to access the extra 20dB; an indicator above the key illuminates green to show that the function is active, and an additional display message indicates levels greater than 100dBHL.
+Note: this the indicator above the key illuminates green speech from MIC 1), or speech facility off; the indicator above the key illuminates green

-FREE This disconnects the headphones and bone vibrator,
+FREEFIELD This disconnects the headphones and bone vibrator, routes signals to LINE output socket and outputs